explainers-by-googlers/cross-origin-storage/README.md

 ### Privacy considerations

 The use of explicit user permission ensures that COS cannot be exploited for tracking or persistent storage across origins without user awareness.
-Files in COS can't become unvolunatary [supercookies](https://blog.mozilla.org/en/internet-culture/mozilla-explains-cookies-and-supercookies/) without the user noticing.
+Files in COS can't become involuntary [supercookies](https://blog.mozilla.org/en/internet-culture/mozilla-explains-cookies-and-supercookies/) without the user noticing.

 Prompts can [differentiate between file existence checks and access requests](#user-consent-and-permissions), reducing the risk of misuse or user misunderstanding.
 Recent origin access to a file is only visible to users via envisioned browser settings UI, not to other origins.